niklasekstrom/RPROM/README.md

 ![RPROM rendered](Docs/Images/rprom-rendered.jpg)

 RPROM is a ROM emulator for 16 bit Amiga computers (A500, A600, A2000) based on the RP2350B microcontroller.

-RPROM was developed in collaboration by
-[Niklas Ekström](https://github.com/niklasekstrom/) and
+RPROM was designed in collaboration by [Niklas Ekström](https://github.com/niklasekstrom/) and [Per Bengtsson](https://github.com/RetroNynjah).
-[Per Bengtsson](https://github.com/RetroNynjah).

 The RPROM board has a 4 MB SPI flash memory.
-Each ROM image is 512 kB in size, and therefore the 4 MB is divided into 8 *slots* of 512 kB each.
+Each ROM image is 512 kB in size, and therefore the 4 MB is divided into eight *slots* of 512 kB each.
 The first slot is dedicated to store code and configuration data for the RP2350B.
 The seven remaining slots are used to store ROM images.

 ROM images can be written to flash memory either via USB, or directly from the Amiga using a program called `RPROM`.
 This `RPROM` program is also used to